Migration to Flutter Guide

 PWA (Progressive Web Apps)

-Progressive Web Apps are web applications that use modern web technologies to deliver a platform-specific app-like experience.
+Progressive Web Apps (PWAs) are web applications that use modern browser capabilities to deliver app-like experiences across devices.

 Pros of PWA